GenericP3rson/docs-1/docs/highway/modules/schemas.md

   }
 }
 ```
-**Note** when using links, links cannot yet be used within lists.
+**Note:** You can not have a `LIST` of `LINK`types.

 ### What Is records
-A `SchemaReference` is used to store information about a `SchemaDefinition` on our blockchain.
+A `ScehamReference` is used to store information about a `ScehmaDefinition` on our blockchain.
 This is stored within what is called a `WhatIs` record.
 Which holds information describing the registered Schema.

 ```go
 message WhatIs {